 - If a student is absent for more than 5 consecutive days without approval, the administration staff member responsible will contact the student to confirm their safety and to advise them to return to college immediately.

 - An enrolled study period is defined as study completed under a single COE.

 - Students who extend their course and receive a new COE will be recorded under a separate study period.

 - Each week the administration staff will draw a report from WISENET on all students’ overall attendance until the end of the study period.
 Students between 85% and 80% are posted and/or emailed an Attendance Warning Letter outlining the current attendance and reminding the student of the laws in attendance over 80% and updating the college of current address.

 - Students with attendance under 80% are posted and emailed an Intention to Report Letter.
-This letter notified the students of their overall attendance and of GCLC’s intention to report them to immigration for low attendance.
+This letter notified the students of their overall attendance and of GCLC’s intention to report them to Department of Home Affairs for low attendance.
 This letter also references the appeals process and states that students have the right to an appeal as per Standard 8 of the National Code.

 - This letter also states that students ‘must come in to the college ASAP to meet with the manager.
-If students do not see the manager or delegated person to access their right of appeal in that time, they may be reported to immigration.
+If students do not see the manager or delegated person to access their right of appeal in that time, they may be reported to Department of Home Affairs.

 - GCLC will only issue warnings and letters to students who are studying for 6 weeks or over.

 - Students who receive an Intention to Report letter must make an appointment to meet with the Delegated Person/Manager and make a formal appeal.

 - At this meeting students are advised to check that all absences have been recorded correctly and present any medical certificates or other supporting documentation that they have relating to the absences.